When you have a problem with a product or service, where do you turn for the best digital customer experience?

 If your self-service portal takes too long to load, it can be more of a barrier than a boon to customers who don’t want to be kept waiting.
 That’s why Slowey and his team count the behind-the-scenes technical data, from authentication rate to load times, as an important part of their customer experience.

-The Digital Customer Experience Impact
+The Impact of Effective Digital Customer Experience Management

 Since adopting their digital-first approach to customer experience and growing their team, Salesforce now has a digital self-service success rate of 96%, Slowey shared.
 Their support engineers have an easier time searching for content, too.